christopherdangelo/DIG-CLL/markdown/preliminary_results.md

 # Preliminary Results
 Current as of July 11, 2022

-# Loading the Data and Examining Quality
+## Loading the Data and Examining Quality

-### Import the data into QIIME
-In the first file, `load_data.slurm`, I run the following commands:
+In the first file, `load_data.slurm`, I run the following commands.
+Note that our data is already demultiplexed (comes one sample per FASTQ file) so we refer to it as "demux-ed" which is short for "de-multiplexed":

 `qiime tools import`
 Function: Imports the data into QIIME2 format